-There is a huge range of cars available through Motability – nearly 2000 different models, actually – from practical and spacious SUVs to small cars ideal for nipping to the shops in.
+You can check your eligibility by completing our Motability Scheme eligibility survey.
+Alternatively, you can visit the Motability Scheme website for information on pricing.
+There is a huge range of cars available through the Motability Scheme – nearly 2000 different models, actually – from practical and spacious SUVs to small cars ideal for nipping to the shops in.
 Here our experts put together five of the best.

 The Ford Focus is one of the highest-rated cars on carwow and is also offered on the Motability Scheme.
 It has lots of user-friendly tech, good space and good access and proves that a Motability car can be fun to drive too.